 2.2 Take small cuttings by selecting “lead” growth tips wherever possible.

 2.2.1 The ideal cutting length is three to five inches with one leaf set (two leaves) at the base that can be removed later on.
-When these lower leaves are removed (next step), this region offers greater rooting potential when placed into soil.
+Take the cutting just above a node (Figure 1) to allow for future growth on your mother plant.

 2.2.2 Work quickly with a sterile, sharp blade or Plant Trimming Scissors

-2.2.3 Clip the larger fan leaves of your cuttings by 25-50% depending on how large they are to redirect the energy from the leaves into the roots.
+2.2.3 Clip the larger fan leaves of your cuttings by 25-50% depending on how large they are to redirect the energy from the leaves into the roots (Figure 2).

 3.0 Add Root Stimulant to Cuttings

-3.2 Dip the bottom 0.5 - 1 inch (12 - 25 mm) into the rooting powder so that it is well coated and then gently tap off excess powder.
+3.3 Dip the bottom 0.5 - 1 inch (12 - 25 mm) of the cutting into the rooting powder so that it is well coated and then gently tap off excess powder.
+(Figure 4)

 4.0 Plant Your Cuttings